Reproductive Freedom—Absurdity, Atrocity, and Common Ground

 Liberals are able to be such extreme hypocrites without knowing it because for generations they have controlled the media, academia, and government.
 Whereas conservatives and libertarians are confronted and challenged all day, every day; liberals can go all day, every day, without being confronted by any serious challenge.
 Hence, they can get pretty nasty when challenged.
 Come to think of it.
 Liberals don’t sound very liberal at all.
 It seems almost as if conservatives and libertarians are more liberal than liberals.

-Until liberals reject their fallacies, their hate, and their hypocrisy, common ground and mutual respect will elude America.
+Until liberals reject their fallacies, hate, hypocrisy, and arrogance … common ground and mutual respect will elude us.
 The reality is that both pro-choice and pro-life positions can be based on noble and rational values.
 Defending the rights of women is noble, and defending the rights of the little guy is noble (and liberal).
-It all depends on whether you believe the fetus is a person.
-Although a fetus is not a sentient being and is not a part of any society, it is a person in every other respect.
+It all depends on whether you believe the fetus is a person, and although a fetus is not a sentient being and is not a part of any society, it is a person in every other respect.
 Therefore, one can rationally hold either belief.

 I am pro-choice.
 Pro-lifers get it wrong when they try to forcibly prevent abortion through legislation or other means.
 One reason pro-lifers can’t justify enforcement of their beliefs is because they just don’t have any compelling evidence that their religion is real, that souls are real, or that a fetus is a sentient being.
 Also, a fetus is not a part of our society and never was a part of our society.
 Therefore, pro-lifers simply have no compelling justification to forcibly prevent abortion.
-The strongest argument pro-lifers can make is that it really hurts their conscience to allow what they perceive as innocent persons to be killed, but that is not sufficient justification to force women to carry a fetus.
+The strongest argument pro-lifers can make is that it really hurts their conscience (and psychologically damages most women) to allow what they perceive as innocent persons to be killed, but that is not sufficient justification to force a woman to carry a fetus.

 Pro-lifers, I feel your pain.